WangXudongSIA/ReasonWalker/README.md

 ### Acknowledgements

-This project is based on the [VLN-CE] and [IVLN-CE], our LLM is based on [Qwen2-7b].
+This project is based on the [VLN-CE](https://github.com/jacobkrantz/VLN-CE) and [IVLN-CE](https://github.com/jacobkrantz/IVLN-CE), our LLM is based on [Qwen2-7b](https://huggingface.co/Qwen/Qwen2-7B).
 We are grateful for all these good works!
+If you find our work inspiring or use our codebase in your research, please consider giving a star ⭐ and a citation.